 Shaka Guide's North Shore Kauai Driving Tour Itinerary

 This itinerary visits a total of eight beaches!
-But beaches aren’t the only thing you’ll explore on this tour, you’ll visit a:
+But beaches aren’t the only thing you’ll explore.
+On this tour, you’ll have the chance to experience:

-This tour has two starting points, one in Kapaa, and the other in Princeville, and travels in a loop, ending where you began.
+This tour has two starting points, Kapa'a and Princeville, and travels in a loop, ending where you began.

 VERY IMPORTANT